eroc123/obsidian-notes/Computer Science/5 - System Software/Utility Software.md

 - Backup Software
 - Antivirus
 - Disk defragger
-	- Finds fragmented files (on a HDD), categorizes them and then moves
+	- Finds fragmented files (on a HDD) and moves the same type of files onto the same physical location on the disk.
+	- For example, if there are scattered movie files on the disk, they will be moved to the same physical loaction
 - System cleanup